Martin Poll (priest): Military career

 On 1 November 2010, Poll was promoted to Deputy Chaplain of the Fleet.
 As the most senior Anglican chaplain, he was also appointed Principal Anglican Chaplain and the Archdeacon for the Royal Navy.
 As Archdeacon, he was elected to the General Synod of the Church of England.
 On 11 December 2011, he was made an Honorary Canon of Portsmouth Cathedral.

 On 7 August 2012, Poll stepped down as Deputy Chaplain of the Fleet; he was succeeded by Ian Wheatley.
 He retired from the Royal Navy on 29 October 2012.

 Later ministry

 Poll was installed as a Canon of Windsor on 1 October 2012.
 He serves as Canon Chaplain of St George's Chapel, Windsor Castle, and Chaplain to the Great Park.
 On 1 November 2010, Poll was appointed an Honorary Chaplain to the Queen (QHC).

 June 2014, Poll was appointed Domestic Chaplain to Her Majesty the Queen (Windsor Great Park).

+On 12 February 2026 Poll was appointed a Lieutenant of the Royal Victorian Order (LVO).